 Yes, we have.
 But because the goal of our program is to safeguard and improve workers’ rights, it is our policy to work with factories to correct social problems and promote better practices.
 As a factory customer we can have a positive influence; as an outsider we would have little or no leverage.
 Furthermore, the Fair Labor Association advises against “firing” noncompliant suppliers unless the supplier is unwilling to work toward improvement.
 Leaving a factory usually leads to further deterioration of workplace conditions and can result in layoffs.
 Should a factory ultimately be unwilling or unable to meet our requirements, we would terminate our relationship.

 We publish our contract factory list for review by NGOs, customers and other stakeholders.
-We want to be able to work with other customers of a factory to communicate, monitor, and implement solutions for social and environmental responsibility.
+We want to work with other brands to communicate, monitor and implement solutions for social and environmental responsibility.
 We want to ease the burden of monitoring and focus resources on making the changes that will improve working conditions.